Archaeological Field School on Edgefield, South Carolina Pottery Communities

 For additional information about this field school opportunity, please contact Chris Fennell by email at firstname.lastname@example.org, by cell phone at 312-513-2683, or check his faculty web page for background information on the multi-year archaeology project in Edgefield, South Carolina.
 You can also contact George Calfas at email@example.com.

-To apply for participation in this field school, please download and complete a short application form, available at http://www.histarch.uiuc.edu/Edgefield/, and submit it to Chris Fennell by March 25, 2011.
-Students will be notified of acceptance no later than April 8, 2011.
+To apply for participation in this field school, please download and complete a short application form, available at Archaeological Field School on Edgefield, and submit it to Chris Fennell by April 8, 2011.
 Accepted students should register for the related course numbers (listed above) for the summer session.
 Please note that all students must register for both courses (a total of 6 credit hours).
 Students from colleges other than the University of Illinois can register through our exchange program and receive transfer credits.